-Immunohistochemistry was performed using a goat antihuman FOXE1 (ab5080, polyclonal, Abcam, Cambridge, MA) and rabbit anti-human MCM2 antibody (#3619, monoclonal, Cell Signaling, Danvers, MA).
-MCM2 is a member of the prereplication complex required for the initiation of DNA replication and is widely used as a surrogate immunohistochemical marker of proliferation (28,29).
+Immunohistochemistry was performed using goat anti-human FOXE1 (ab5080, polyclonal, Abcam, USA) and rabbit anti-human MCM2 (#3619, monoclonal, Cell Signaling, USA).
+MCM2 is a member of the pre-replication complex required for the initiation of DNA replication and is widely used as a surrogate immunohistochemical marker of proliferation (28, 29).

-Four-micrometer-thick paraffin-embedded tissue sections were deparaffinized in xylene and rehydrated through graded alcohols.
-Heat-induced epitope retrieval was performed in 10 mM sodium citrate buffer (pH 6.0) using intermittent heating in four cycles of 5 minutes each in a 700 W microwave oven.
+Four-micron thick paraffin-embedded tissue sections were deparaffinized in xylene and rehydrated through graded alcohols.
+Heat-induced epitope retrieval was performed in 10 mM sodium citrate buffer (pH 6.0) using intermittent heating in four cycles of 5 min each in a 700 W microwave oven.
 Endogenous peroxidase activity was blocked by immersion in 3% H2O2/methanol.
-Ten percent rabbit serum (SAB-PO, Nichirei Biosciences, Tokyo, Japan) or 1% bovine serum albumin were used to prevent nonspecific binding for FOXE1 and MCM2 staining, respectively.
-Incubation with the anti-FOXE1 antibody (1:50) or anti-MCM2 (1:200) was done overnight at 4°C. The slides were subsequently incubated with Histofine Simple Stain MAX-PO(G) for FOXE1 or Histofine Simple Stain MAX-PO(MULTI) (both reagents from Nichirei Biosciences) for MCM2.
-Sections were visualized with diaminobenzidine, counterstained with hematoxylin, dehydrated, and mounted in permanent media.
+10% rabbit serum (SAB-PO, Nichirei Biosciences, Japan) or 1% BSA were used to prevent nonspecific binding for FOXE1 and MCM2 staining, respectively.
+Incubation with anti-FOXE1 antibody (1:50) or anti-MCM2 (1:200) was done overnight at 4°C. The slides were subsequently incubated with Histofine Simple Stain MAX-PO(G) for FOXE1 or Histofine Simple Stain MAX-PO(MULTI) (both reagents from Nichirei Biosciences, Tokyo, Japan) for MCM2.
+Sections were visualized with diaminobenzidine, counterstained with hematoxylin, dehydrated and mounted with permanent media.

 The specificity of FOXE1 staining was validated by blocking the antibody with an excess of immunizing peptide (AYPGGIDRFVSAM; Hokkaido System Science, Sapporo, Japan).
-Sections were incubated with a mixture of anti-FOXE1 antibody and a gradual excess of blocking peptide overnight at 4°C followed by immunohistochemical staining as described.
+Sections were incubated with a mixture of anti-FOXE1 antibody and a gradual excess of blocking peptide overnight at 4°C followed by IHC staining as described.
 Negative controls (omitted primary antibody) were also stained simultaneously.
-A decrease in staining intensity was observed in a blocking peptide concentration-dependent
+A decrease in staining intensity was observed in a blocking peptide concentration-dependent manner (Fig. S1).
+No staining was seen in negative controls.